niledatabase/nile-mcp-server/README.md

    - Ensure the database name is unique in your workspace
    - Verify the region is one of the supported options

+3. If credential operations fail:
+   - Verify the database exists and is in the READY state
+   - Check that your API key has the necessary permissions

 ## Development

 ### Project Structure